Uggeli/eventHub/README.md

 3. Design listeners to handle specific event types efficiently.
 4. Regularly call `EventHub::update()` to process and expire events.
 5. Use the Logger for system-wide logging with appropriate log levels.

-## Conclusion

-This Event System provides a flexible and extensible way to implement event-driven architecture in your C++ applications.
-By decoupling components through events, it promotes modularity and easier maintenance of complex systems.